olinley/oliarchibald/src/blog/new-post.md

 There's no single fix solution here.
 Anyone else experiencing similar bugs will be completely unique to that site.
 The best approach is working from the 'root parameter' (eg. [https://website.com/category/?random_parameter=wtf](https://website.com/category/?random_parameter=wtf/ "https://website.com/category/?random_parameter=wtf/")) to understand which relative links are causing infinite page duplicates.

 I'm certainly not the first to discuss this issue.
-Google has some typically [brief documentation](https://support.google.com/webmasters/answer/76401?hl=en) on the matter and there's a great guide [here](https://www.contentkingapp.com/academy/crawler-traps/) worth reading.
+Google even has some typically [brief documentation](https://support.google.com/webmasters/answer/76401?hl=en) on the matter and there's a handy guide [here](https://www.contentkingapp.com/academy/crawler-traps/) worth reading.

-However, the circumstances surrounding this particular case felt unique enough to shed light on.
+However, the circumstances surrounding this particular case felt niche enough to shed light on.
 Plus I'm keen to know if anyone else out there has ever experienced crawl rates in the billions.